 Through a series of hands-on exercises and projects that you can use in your classes, you will build the skills you need to flesh out your creative ideas on stage.
-In addition, will examine ways to adapt professional practices to the unique challenges that face educational theatre artists, specifically the limits of time, money, and working with volunteers.
+In addition, we will examine ways to adapt professional practices to the unique challenges that face educational theatre artists, specifically the limits of time, money, and working with volunteers.

 Participants can take the week-long course for 2 graduate-level semester credits or choose an optional third credit for work related to a class or production at a home school or theatre.
 An additional fee of $100 per credit hour is required.

 Scenic Design, June 17-21, 2013

 Scenic Art, June 18-22, 2012

 Sound and Projection Design, June 20-24, 2011